keu/docs/astro/airflow-alerts.md

 1. [Create a SendGrid account](https://signup.sendgrid.com).
 Be prepared to disclose some standard information about yourself and your organization.

 2. [Verify a Single Sender Identity](https://sendgrid.com/docs/ui/sending-email/sender-verification/).
-Because you're sending emails only for internal administrative purposes, a single sender identity is sufficient for integrating with Astronomer.
+Because you're sending emails only for internal administrative purposes, a single sender identity is sufficient for integrating with Astro.
 The email address you verify here is used as the sender for your Airflow alert emails.

 3. Create a key using SendGrid's web API.
 In SendGrid, go to **Email API** > **Integration Guide**.
 Follow the steps to generate a new API key using SendGrid's Web API and cURL.